 3. Book your Dubai Flights well in advance

-The best time to book your Dubai flight is typically five to six months in advance.
+The best time to book your Dubai flights is typically five to six months in advance.
 Mostly airlines usually release tickets 10 months in advance.
 So, once you have decided where to go, you can start looking for cheap airfares and continue to check at least once per week.
 The number of visitors travelling to Dubai has been steadily increasing each year and consequently the airline industry has been experiencing steady growth in keeping with the increased demand.
 Unless you manage to score a cheap last-minute airfare, you’ll often pay through the nose for a last-minute flight.

 Our Tip – The ideal time to book a flight ticket according to a study is on average 7 weeks in advance for domestic flights and 11 to 12 weeks for international flights.
 Try to be flexible with your dates as one has the maximum chances of finding the lowest air tickets if the travel dates are flexible.
 Also avoid choosing weekends or holiday time to travel as weekends and holidays are the times when a maximum number of people travel, and it is also the time when the ticket prices are at the highest.